focus-editor/focus/LOG.md

 - Fix the font unknown character glyph (try copying something from font-awesome)

 # DONE
++ Footer: file name should occlude line numbers, not the other way around
 + Use Ctrl+1 and Ctrl+2 for switching panes
 + [bug] When finder is open, clicks on files in the dialog don't do anything
 + [bug] Weird selection when inserting line above when the cursor is more to the left